Tejas1510/Hacking-Scripts/Python/Apple Store/README.md

 		- The base file contains the base proforma of the website, which the rest of the webpages extends
 		- The home file is used for designing the home page
 		- The login file is used for designing the login page
-		- The register file is used for designing the register page
+		- The register fiAle is used for designing the register page
 		- The market file is used for designing the market page
 		- The item_modals and owned_items_modals contains the design of the buying and selling part
 	- The run file is used to run the entire program